lornevgreen/CloudCoin/RAIDA Protocol/README.md

 ## RAIDA Requirements

-1. Have Data Supremacy.
+1.Have Data Supremacy.
 Cannot be brought down by hackers, governments or even its creators.
-2. 100% Privacy.
+2.100% Privacy.
 No user accounts, passwords, logins, or transactions tracked.
-3. Handle the entire worlds traffic.
+3.Handle the entire worlds traffic.
 (Similar to the DNS).
-4. Transaction Speeds: Less than 2 seconds for 400 notes.
+4.Transaction Speeds: Less than 2 seconds for 400 notes.
-5. Cannot be permanently lost.
+5.Cannot be permanently lost.
-6. Use less than 100 kilowatts of electricity.
+6.Use less than 100 kilowatts of electricity.
 (Bitcoin uses 45 Terawatts).
-7. Self-funded.
+7.Self-funded.
 No Fees.
-8. Cannot be stolen.
+8.Cannot be stolen.
-9. Fixed supply -No counterfeits or inflation.
+9.Fixed supply -No counterfeits or inflation.
-10. Quantum Safe.
+10.Quantum Safe.
-11. Be completed by March of 2022.
+11.Be completed by March of 2022.

 ----------------------------------------------